hpcfung/CodingProjects/Reservoir/Overview.md

 (reduced batch size means that at the same number of epochs, there have been fewer iterations)

+# Random labels

+## 150, 150, 150, 150
+Has to rely on memorization

+So large learning in the computational layers early on?

+That said, still need to learn features, to recognize the images

+U-shaped? reservoir 2 and 3 are lower than the others

+Test accuracy goes to 0.2, ie completely random; no overfit, since the labels are random anyway

+But if you go far enough, eg epoch 367, inverted-V? peak at reservoir 2

+After that it goes to deeper = less learning, until epoch 400

+Train loss cannot go below 0.7, ie this indicates the architecture is not expressive enough to memorize everything?

+Hence it doesn't really overfit?

+### Frozen reservoir
+no rebounce, but much slower convergence

+ie needs to walk a lot more steps to reach the minima

+this suggests that the global minima are rarer?

+## Different architecture: 400, 400, 400, 400

+Poor convergence?
+Train loss drops to 0.26, then bounces, then drops and repeats

+Highly rugged loss landscape?

+Mostly follows deeper = less learning? eg epoch 227 onwards?

+Actually, if you freeze the reservoir, the train loss can go down to 0.09

+## 1200, 1200, 1200, 1200
+deeper = less learning

+then inverted-V, peak at reservoir 3

+this time, no rebounce

+### frozen reservoir
+converged slower

 ## Counterarguments to overfitting = learning only happens in the higher layers

 ### 1